sarjarapu/wp_plugin_vcard/wordpress/wp-content/plugins/minisite-manager/docs/features/minisite-management/PENDING-AFTER-PHASE4.md

 - [ ] Additional unit tests for edge cases
 - [ ] Integration tests for complete workflows
 - [ ] Performance testing
+- [ ] **Create base class for integration tests**: Consolidate repetitive database connection setup and `DB_*` constant definitions across all integration tests.
+Currently, `BaseConfigurationManagementIntegrationTest` exists but only for ConfigurationManagement tests.
+Many other integration tests duplicate the connection setup code.
+Need to create a universal `BaseIntegrationTest` class that all integration tests can extend to reduce duplication and ensure consistent setup (especially `DB_*` constants required by `DoctrineFactory` when migrations call `ensureRepositoriesInitialized()`).

 #### Documentation
 - [ ] Update README with current architecture